-1 Agriculture 17
+number of members indeated for each.

-1. Agriculture 1.
+1. Agriculture 17

-2. Appropriations 23
+2. Appropriations

 3. Calendar and Printing 7

 4. Commerce and Labor 19

 5. Corrections and Juvenile Justice 17

-6. Economic Development 15
+6. Economic Development 17

-7. Education 23
+7. Education

 8. Environment 17

-9. Ethics and Elections 17

-10. Federal and State Affairs 23
+9. Federal and State Affairs 23

-11. Financial Institutions 15
+10. Financial Institutions 15

+11. Governmental Organization and Elections 17

-12. Health and Human Services 21
+12. Health and Human Services

 13. Higher Education 17

-14. Insurance 17
+14. Insurance

 15. Interstate Cooperation 7

-16. Judiciary 17
+16. Judiciary 19

-17. Local Government 15

-18. Rules and Journal 5
+17. Rules and Journal 5

+18. Taxation

-19. Taxation 23
+19. Transportation

+20. Utilities

-20. Tourism and Parks 17
+21. Wildlife, Parks and Tourism 17

-21. Transportation 23

-22. Utilities 21

-(b) The house standing committee on tourism and parks shall constitute the successor committee to the house standing committee on tourism for purposes of references in statutory or other documents.
+(b) The house standing committee on wildlife, parks and tourism shall constitute the successor committee to the house standing committee on tourism and the house standing committee on tourism and parks for purposes of references in statutory or other documents.
 The house standing committee on economic development shall constitute the successor committee to the house standing committee on e-government and the house standing committee on new economy for purposes of references in statutory or other documents.
+The house standing committee on governmental organization and elections shall constitute the successor committee to the house standing committee on local government and the house standing committee on ethics and elections for purposes of references in statutory or other documents.